Surfside Collapse: A Look At Those Identified

-MIAMI (CBSMiami) – As the search and recovery effort at the site of the Champlain Towers South collapse continues, here are the people whose remains have been recovered and identified.
+MIAMI (CBSMiami) – As the search effort at the site of the Champlain Towers South collapse concludes, here are the people whose remains have been recovered and identified.

 Recovered June 24th